PnS2018/pns2018.github.com/session_03.md

 ## Convolutional Nerual Networks

 Convolutional Neural Networks (ConvNets) is another type of FNN (Lecun et al., 1998).
 ConvNets explicitly proposed to work with images.
-However, we can show that this model generalizes the MLP networks.
+Furthermore, we can show that this model generalizes the MLP networks.
 ConvNets are largely responsible for the renaissance of neural networks
 (Krizhevsky et al., 2012).
 They have proven to be great architectures for achieving state-of-the art results on visual recognition tasks, e.g., image and video recognition (Simonyan & Zisserman, 2014; Szegedy et al., 2015; Ji et al.,